panchomb/ie-exercise-3/modules/insights/action-group/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `groupShortName`

+The short name of the action group.
+- Required: Yes
+- Type: string

 ### Parameter: `itsmReceivers`

 The list of ITSM receivers that are part of this action group.
 - Required: No
 - Type: array
 - Default: `[]`